How to change the hostname on Linux

 #sysctl kernel.hostname

 We can also use the hostname command to view the static and transient hostname.
-If the static hostname is not configured, it displays the transient hostname.
+If the static hostname is absent, it displays the transient hostname.

 #hostname